-These two items have become my signature retail artifacts.
+Calendars and Flicker cards have become my signature retail artifacts.
 I sell them to people after shows, out of a suitcase at PIER 39, at my booth at the SOFA bazaar in San Jose and various other venues that I feel like peddling my wares.
-I created these two pieces because I wanted to share my work with the world and realized that the majority of people could not afford $2500 for a fine art piece.
+I created these two pieces because I wanted to share my work with the world and realized that the majority of people I played for could not afford $2500 for a fine art piece.

 The 3-D "Welcome to Asianprincess Ranch" flicker card sells for $5.
-The actual card looks and feels much better than this animated gif, believe me!
-It is 4x4" of lenticular 3-D action.
-Burlesque lenticular postcards were really popular in the 50's and I'm bringing 'em back!
-When I decided to invest in 2500 pieces (which was the minimum order from this company) I thought,"Wow, $5 x 2500!
+The actual card looks and feels much better than this animated gif and when I decided to invest in 2500 pieces (which was the minimum order) I thought,"Wow, $5 x 2500!
 I'm going to be a rich artist!!
 Little did I know, when you're running a one woman show and have no one to distribute things but yourself you don't get rich, you pay large credit card bills and boxes of flicker cards sit smiling at you in your studio.
 (So buy one or two, won't you?)
 The two images in the card are one of four images used in the "roadside attraction" series which are usually exhibited as large 4 paneled fine art pieces sized 36" x 36" framed.
 I have shown them in galleries and the image has been my most widely reproduced image to date, appearing in Girlfriends magazine in September and in an Asianweek article I wrote and did photography for this summer on Asians at Burningman.